nedra23/PasswordGenerator/README.md

 Or download the latest release from the [Releases page](https://github.com/nedra23/password-generator/releases) and launch `main.exe`.

 ## About this Project
-This project was built to practice:
+This project was built to practise:
 - Secure random generation with Python’s `secrets` module
 - Creating desktop GUIs with Tkinter
 - Packaging Python apps into standalone executables